The Netherlands in the 10th and 11th century in a European context

 - The project has been made partly possible by the Mondriaan Fund.

 For the length of the project, Annemarieke Willemsen has additionally been appointed Museum Fellow of the Royal Netherlands Institute Rome.
 Part of the research will be conducted there.
 For instance studying important figures in the exhibition, like Theophano and Sylvester II, Empress and Pope around the year 1000.
 But pilgrimage from the Netherlands to Rome, apocalyptic thinking, and heresy as well.
-In the Fall of 2021 we will organise a workshop on The year 1000 in Rome at the KNIR.
+In October 2021 we organized a workshop on The year 1000 in Rome at the KNIR.

-- June-December 2021: Scientific research into the Egmond Gospels, at the Royal Library The Hague, with the Cultural Heritage Agency (RCE)
+- June 2021-March 2022: Scientific research into the Egmond Gospels, at the Royal Library The Hague, with the Cultural Heritage Agency (RCE)

-- November 2021: Round Table with various experts in Rijksmuseum van Oudheden
+- December 14, 2021: Round Table with various experts in Rijksmuseum van Oudheden (was very inspiring!)

 - Spring 2022: Holland Day on early castles in Rijksmuseum van Oudheden, with Province of South Holland